poctek/mev-geth/README.md

 The MEV-Geth proof of concept is compatible with any regular Ethereum client.
 The Flashbots core devs are maintaining [a reference implementation](https://github.com/flashbots/mev-geth) for the go-ethereum client.

+### What is the difference between MEV-Geth and geth

+An in-depth list of the changes can be seen by inspecting the [diff](https://github.com/ethereum/go-ethereum/compare/master...flashbots:master#diff-c426ecd2f7d247753b9ea8c1cc003f21fa412661c1f967d203d4edf8163da344R1970).
+Summary below:

+- Modify Geth’s txpool to also contain a `mevBundles` field, which stores a list of MEV bundles.
+Each MEV bundle is an array of transactions, along with a min/max timestamp for their inclusion.
+- A new eth_sendBundle API is exposed which allows adding an MEV Bundle to the txpool.
+This is called by traders.
+  - The transactions submitted to the bundle are “eth_sendRawTransaction-style” RLP encoded signed transactions along with the min/max block of inclusion
+  - This API is a no-op when run in light mode
+- Geth’s miner is modified as follows:
+  - While in the event loop, before adding all the pending txpool “normal” transactions to the block, it:
+    - Finds the most profitable bundle
+      - It picks the most profitable bundle by returning the one with the highest average gas price per unit of gas
+        - computeBundleGas: Returns average gas price (\sum{gasprice_i*gasused_i + (coinbase_after - coinbase_before)) / \sum{gasused_i})
+    - Commits the bundle(remember: Bundle transactions are not ordered by nonce or gas price).
+For each transaction in the bundle, it:
+        - `Prepare`’s it against the state
+        - CommitsTransaction with trackProfit = true
+            w.current.profit += coinbase_after_tx - coinbase_before_tx
+            w.current.profit += gas * gas_price
+  - If a block is found where the w.current.profit is more than the previous profit, it switches mining to that block.

+### How to use as a miner

+Miners can start mining MEV blocks by running MEV-Geth or by implementing their own fork that matches the specification.

+In order to start receiving bundles from searchers, miners will need to publish a [public https endpoint that exposes the `eth_sendBundle` RPC](https://github.com/flashbots/mev-relay-js).

+MEV-Geth is maintained by the Flashbots core dev team and [the source code can be found on github](https://github.com/flashbots/mev-geth).

 ### How to use as a searcher

 A searcher's job is to monitor the Ethereum state and transaction pool for MEV opportunities and produce transaction bundles that extract that MEV.
 Anyone can become a searcher.
 In fact, the bundles produced by searchers don't need to extract MEV at all, but we expect the most valuable bundles will.
 An MEV-Geth bundle is a standard message template composed of an array of valid ethereum transactions, a blockheight, and an optional timestamp range over which the bundle is valid.